 Card Reader / Access Device Type

-Rate of throughput will also vary depending on the access device used.
 A longer-range proximity reader, which allows a user to keep their access card in their wallet or purse during the access process, will provide a faster rate of throughput than a card that has to be removed to be read.
-Use of a proximity reader that also requires the user to enter a pin code will decrease the rate of throughput.
-A biometric device (depending on the device and application) can increase or decrease the rate of throughput depending on if it is contactless or not.

 Turnstile Type